MurrellGroup/Rifraf.jl/docs/src/examples.md

 ## Command-line script

-This package also comes with a command-line script for processing many sets of reads at once.
-Example usage:
+Rifraf.jl also comes with a command-line script for processing many sets of reads at once.
+The `data` directory includes some example data for testing this script.

+The following command finds a consensus for each FASTQ file that matches the glob `input-reads-*.fastq` and writes them to `results.fasta`.

 ```
 julia ./scripts/rifraf.jl \
-    --reference reference.fasta \
+    --reference ./data/references.fasta \
-    --reference-map ref-map.tsv \
+    --reference-map ./data/ref-map.tsv \
     --phred-cap 30 \
     --ref-errors 8,0.1,0.1,1,1 \
     1,2,2 \
-    "example-sequences-*.fastq" \
+    "./data/input-reads-*.fastq" \
-    consensus-seqs.fastq
+    ./data/consensus-results.fasta
 ```